 Opening Keynote: François Mathieu

-Since 2001, Françoise has given hundreds of seminars on compassion fatigue and secondary trauma across North America to thousands of helping professionals in the fields of health care, child welfare, the criminal justice system and other similar high stress, trauma exposed professions.
-Françoise is an engaging and dynamic speaker and is the author of “The Compassion Fatigue Workbook” which was published by Routledge in 2012 as well as several articles and publications.
+Since 2001, Françoise has given hundreds of seminars on compassion fatigue and secondary trauma across North America to thousands of professionals in the fields of law enforcement, the criminal justice system, military, human trafficking, health care, child welfare and other similar high-stress, trauma-exposed professions.
+She is one of the founding members of the Secondary Traumatic Stress Consortium.
+Françoise is the author of “The Compassion Fatigue Workbook” which was published by Routledge in 2012 as well as several articles and publications.

 Danièle Sauvageau has done undercover narcotics work for the Montreal Urban Police, busted a squad car full of drug dealers, and even ordered a forced entry and rescue of a double agent whose life was in jeopardy.
 Hardly the resume you’d expect for the first head coach of the Canadian Women’s Olympic Team to lead them to gold in fifty years.
 Proving her ability to lead―whether hunting down criminals or on the ice― Sauvageau draws on her expertise in situation assessment, coaching, leadership, communication and the formation of winning teams to help audiences achieve success.